 We have a hunch that you opened a fitness business to pursue your passion for health and improve the lives of your members, not because you’re passionate about finances.
 However, running a successful business, one that will enable you to pursue your passion and serve your members for years to come, requires you to manage a budget and maintain an average monthly profit that will keep your studio thriving.
 Thrivers generate $20,791 a month in profit while Stragglers have an average monthly loss of $2,437.

 The main reason behind this huge difference is that Thrivers better manage their facility costs and payroll.
 These are two of the biggest costs for small business owners.
 Thrivers only spend 14% of their monthly revenue on rent/mortgage while Stragglers spend 90%.
 30% of Thrivers’ monthly revenue goes towards payroll, while Stragglers put closer to 34% of their revenue towards this.
 After payroll and rent, Thrivers still are left with 56% of their revenue, while Stragglers are in already in the hole.
+Using gym check in software can give you an idea of how to best optimize your facility space and operations.

 2).
 Thrivers have additional revenue sources beyond memberships